UPDATED JUL 2, 2020

-Kicking off our list is one of Austin’s most popular routes for runners — Lady Bird Lake Hike and Bike Trail.
-Beginners will love the flat 3.2-mile loop from the South First Bridge to the Mopac Bridge, and those looking to get in more mileage can check out the seven- and 10-mile loops along the river.
-No matter which route you choose, you’ll run into (pun intended) a number of places to go for a swim, rent a kayak, or rest and observe the skyline views along the way.
+Kicking off our list is one of Austin’s most popular routes for runners: Lady Bird Lake Hike and Bike Trail (or for the OGs, "Town Lake Trail").
+Beginners will love the flat, 4.23-mile loop from the South First Bridge to the Mopac Bridge, and those looking to get in more mileage can check out the seven- and 10-mile loops along the river.
+No matter which route you choose, you're bound to run into so, so many friendly dogs.

 If neighborhood running is more your speed, Travis Heights is a great place to hit the pavement.
 This hilly neighborhood is full of quiet, meandering streets that are safe for all, and perfect for those who want to get away from the heavy foot traffic of Lady Bird Lake.
 And it’s also a stone’s throw from SoCo, so there are lots of yummy options for a post-run refuel.

 For a leisurely, sightseeing-packed run, hit the pavement through Downtown Austin.
 There’s no wrong or right route, but we suggest running up South Congress to the Texas Capitol.
-Then head through the University of Texas’s student-filled sidewalks—and make sure to run past the Governor’s Mansion which sits right on Colorado St. Then, take that street (which parallels Congress) back towards your start.
+Then, head through the University of Texas’s student-filled sidewalks before running past the Governor’s Mansion, which sits right on Colorado St. To get back to the start, simply take that street (which parallels Congress).

-If you want to forgo the trail shoes and throw on some sneaks for an urban adventure, Hyde Park is a great option for North Austinites.
-Similar to the Travis Heights route for South Austin dwellers, here you’ll find quiet, residential streets perfect for safe, cityscape exploring.
+Similar to the Travis Heights route, here you’ll find quiet, residential streets perfect for safe, cityscape exploring.
+Once you've zoomed past some of historic buildings in the neighborhood, dip into Central Park, where there's a nearly one-mile walking path.
 There are also plenty of shops and cafes around to treat yourself with when you’re finished.

-Just west of Mopac lies a great running route along Lake Austin Blvd.
+Just west of Mopac lies an underrated running route along Lake Austin Blvd.
 Start out near Magnolia Cafe and run west past Hula Hut.
-From there, you’ll connect to Scenic Dr. which, as the name suggests, is quite scenic.
-It runs along the Colorado River and has tons of gorgeous views.
+From there, you’ll connect to Scenic Dr. which, as the name suggests, is quite scenic running along the Colorado River and has tons of gorgeous views.
 Stop and turn around at Contemporary Austin.
 In total, the run is just under eight miles, but take it at your own pace and make sure to fuel up at the neighborhood Juiceland post sweat.